Exact solutions for the wrinkle patterns of confined elastic shells

-At the same time, we perform ABAQUS simulations in a similar parameter regime, though with the surface tension set to zero so that no forces are applied at the lateral boundary of the shell.
-The result is a ``softly stamped'' version of the well-known example of a plate pressed into a hard spherical mold \cite{Hure12,Davidovitch19}.
-Similar patterns arise in the simulation and the experiment, with the layout of the ordered regions and the location of the disordered regions the same (in Fig.~\ref{fig:setup}a,b, the second row from the top shows simulations).
-The conclusion, which should be compared against the paradigm of tension-field theory \cite{Pipkin86,Steigmann90,wagner1929ebene} as a way of understanding the gross features of wrinkle patterns, is that even in the absence of tensile boundary forces, the patterns persist (see also \cite{Davidovitch19,tobasco2019}).
-We also simulate shells with non-constant initial Gaussian curvature $\kappa(x)$.
-So long as $\kappa(x)$ is of a definite sign, the patterns remain essentially the same as for their spherical and saddle counterparts (see Fig.~S1 in the Supplementary Information).
-We turn to explain these remarkably robust features of geometry-driven wrinkling.
+To probe the role of surface tension in setting the patterns, we perform ABAQUS simulations of shells on a liquid substrate in a similar parameter regime, but with the surface tension set to zero so that no forces are applied at the lateral shell boundary.
+The result is a ``softly stamped'' version of the well-known example of a plate pressed into a hard spherical mold \cite{Hure12,davidovitch2019}.
+Similar patterns arise in the simulation and the experiment, with the layout of the ordered domains and the location of the disordered domains being the same (Fig.~\ref{fig:setup}a,b).
+The conclusion, which should be compared against the paradigm of tension as an organizing force determining wrinkle patterns \cite{Pipkin86,Steigmann90}, is that well-defined and spatially-complex patterns persist \textit{even without applied tensile forces}.
+Simulations of shells with non-constant initial Gaussian curvatures $\kappa(\mathbf{x})$ reveal an even more curious fact: so long as the initial Gaussian curvature of a shell is of one sign --- either positive or negative everywhere --- the patterns are the same as for shells with approximately constant curvature (compare Figs.~\ref{fig:stable-lines} and \ref{fig:nonconstant}).

-In principle, one starts by minimizing the elastic energy of bending and stretching the shell, along with the energy of the bath (with or without surface energy).
-We posit that the layout of the patterns are governed by the following geometry problem instead: find the deformation of the shell to the plane that maximizes the area it covers, under the constraint that it can compress but cannot stretch.
-To help visualize this \textit{maximum coverage problem}, imagine projecting a curved shell directly to the plane.
-While the compression that results can be relieved by wrinkles, it can also be reduced by boundary displacements that help the shell ``get out of its own way''.
-Such displacements, while small, can lower the energy.
-They are limited by the large cost of stretching.